Mini Route Information

-Medical support during the Madison Mini-Marathon and 5K will be provided by health care professionals.
+Medical support during the BMO Harris Bank Madison Mini-Marathon & 5K presented by UW Health will be provided by medical professionals.
 Medical assistance will be available at each aid station along the route providing medical assistance as needed.
-A fully-equipped medical facility will be located near the finish line.
+A fully-equipped medical facility will be located near the finish line provided by the University of Wisconsin Department of Emergency Medicine.
 Participants requiring medical assistance may be transported to one of the nearby hospitals, and will be billed by the hospital and ambulance provider.
 Participants must give on-scene medical personnel the freedom to determine which facility will be utilized.

 IMPORTANT: Each participant must complete the medical information form on the back of your bib number.
 Please take time to fill out your medical information and provide emergency contact information.
 This will make your important health care information available to health care professionals in the event you are unable to communicate with them.

 FLAG WARNING SYSTEM:There will be a simple flag color system along the Madison Mini course to help warn participants of weather or course related problems.
 Flags will be located at each Mile Marker and Aid Station along the course.